Roosevelt, Minnesota

 Roosevelt is a city in Lake of the Woods and Roseau counties in the State of Minnesota.
-The population was 151 at the time of the 2010 census.
+As of the 2020 census, Roosevelt had a population of 153.

 History

 A post office called Roosevelt has been in operation since 1901.
-Roosevelt also features a full service grocery store called Knutson Grocery that has been in operation for over 100 years.
+Roosevelt also features a full service grocery store called Market on Main that has been in operation for over 100 years.
 The city was named for Theodore Roosevelt the 26th president of the United States.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.04 sqmi, all land.
 Most of the city lies in Roseau County, with only a tiny percentage in Lake of the Woods County.

 Roosevelt is located along Minnesota State Highway 11.